 What Are We Doing?

-Work to upgrade the pipes begins on Monday 22 November, 2021.
+Work to upgrade the pipes began Monday 22 November, 2021.

-Work will be carried out in phases throughout the streets of Bowmore and will include Main Street, School Street, Flora Street, Beech Avenue, Hawthorn Lane, and a section of the A846.
+Work is being carried out in phases throughout the streets of Bowmore including Main Street, School Street, Flora Street, Beech Avenue, Hawthorn Lane, and a section of the A846.